Alfonsov19/ba-loan-prediction-model/README.md

 This project investigates the patterns behind funded and unfunded SBA 504  loans, using a public dataset.
 It includes extensive EDA, feature engineering, and predictive modeling using Linear, Polynomial, and Ridge Regression.

  Business Problem
-**How can we predict the gross amount approved for a commercial real estate loan based on business characteristics, job creation, and collateral?**
+**How can we predict the gross amount approved for an SBA 504 loan based on business characteristics, job creation, and collateral?**

 Financial institutions often struggle to proactively assess approval trends, gauge funding risks, and identify businesses likely to require alternative or follow-up financing.
 This project aims to support smarter lending strategies and partnership targeting (e.g., brokers, CRE agents).